marcelooliveira/RoadToMicroservices/Part 03/Article/Article.md

 - Context class: AppIdentityContext: This class will be created in the confirmation window. user class: AppIdentityUser.
 This class will be created in the confirmation window.

-Once we confirm these parameters for the ASP.NET Core Identity scaffold, our project is modified, and the most notable change is the creation of a folder and file structure under the Areas / Identity folder of our project.
+After confirming these parameters, the scaffolding will modify our project.
+The most notable change is the new file structure under the Areas / Identity folder of our project.

 ![Identity Area](identity_area.png)